NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Introduction

 \section{Introduction}

-Early diagnosis is a cornerstone of modern medicine, enabling timely detection and intervention across a wide spectrum of diseases~\citep{Cancer}.
-Lung cancer, the leading cause of cancer-related mortality worldwide, carries an overall 5-year relative survival rate of only 22.9 $\%$.
-Prognosis improves substantially when the disease is detected early: the 5-year survival rate reaches 61.2 $\%$ for patients diagnosed with localized tumors, compared to just 7$\%$ for those presenting with advanced-stage disease~\citep{CancerStat}.
-However, early detection remains particularly challenging in lung cancer, owing to an incomplete understanding of the biological mechanisms governing nodule progression and inherent biological uncertainty, which complicate the identification of early-stage lesions that will ultimately prove clinically consequential or lethal~\citep{crosby2022early}.
-Consequently, only 15 $\%$ of lung cancer patients are currently diagnosed at an early stage~\citep{Assessment}.
-Low-dose computed tomography (LDCT) is widely employed for lung cancer screening in high-risk populations.
-In clinical practice, when LDCT findings are indeterminate, radiologists typically recommend follow-up imaging at six- to twelve-month intervals to monitor nodule progression.
-During this surveillance period, patients harboring malignant nodules may experience critical delays in definitive diagnosis and treatment initiation.
+Lung cancer, the leading cause of cancer-related mortality worldwide, has an overall 5-year relative survival rate of only 22.9 $\%$.
+Prognosis improves substantially with early detection: the 5-year survival rate reaches 61.2 $\%$ for patients diagnosed with localized tumors, compared to just 7$\%$ for advanced-stage disease~\citep{CancerStat, Cancer}.
+However, early detection of lung cancer remains particularly challenging, as an limited understanding of nodule progression and inherent biological uncertainty complicate the identification of early-stage malignant lesions~\citep{crosby2022early}.
+As a result, only 15$\%$ of lung cancer patients are diagnosed at an early stage~\citep{Assessment}.
+Low-dose computed tomography (LDCT) is widely used to screen high-risk populations for activate surveillance, but when its findings are indeterminate, radiologists typically recommend follow-up imaging up to twelve-month intervals to monitor nodule progression.
+During this period, patients with malignant nodules may face critical delays in definitive diagnosis and treatment.

-Over the past decade, with the emergence of artificial intelligence (AI) for the medical and healthcare applications, numerous machine learning~\citep{gupta2024texture,liu2024lung} and deep learning~\citep{yu2025etmo,ardila2019end,wang2024leveraging} models have been developed for lung cancer diagnosis, aiming to classify lung nodules as malignant or benign accurately.
+With the rise of Artificial Intelligence (AI) for the healthcare, numerous machine learning~\citep{gupta2024texture,liu2024lung} and deep learning~\citep{yu2025etmo,ardila2019end,wang2024leveraging} models have been developed for lung cancer diagnosis, aiming to accurately classify lung nodules as malignant or benign.
 However, most existing approaches treat lung nodule diagnosis as a static, single time-point classification task.
 As shown in \cref{fig:motivation}, a nodule from baseline scan can appear benign while the one year follow-up reveals malignant progression. \textit{Generative models offer a way to anticipate this: by synthesizing follow-ups that approximate the real future scan, they can inform early diagnosis.}